udonthavemotion/zmrebrand/OneDrive/Desktop/zeromotionmarketing-main (1)/zeromotionmarketing-main/zeromotion-site/docs/active/technical/PRICING_GATE_AUDIT/03_COPY_SYSTEM.md

 ### Homepage Headlines

 **Problem → Solution Format:**
-1. "Stop Losing Leads to Slow Websites & Invisible Marketing."
+1. "Never Miss a Lead Again with AI-Powered Automation."
-2. "Your Competitors Are on Google.
+2. "Your Competitors Are Automating.
 Are You?"
-3. "Louisiana Businesses Choose ZeroMotion to Finally Get ROI from Marketing."
+3. "Louisiana Businesses Choose ZeroMotion to Automate Lead Conversion."
-4. "AI-Powered Marketing That Drives Revenue, Not Vanity Metrics."
+4. "AI-Powered Automation That Drives Revenue, Not Manual Tasks."
-5. "From Invisible to Unstoppable: Digital Marketing for Growing Louisiana Businesses."
+5. "From Manual Chaos to Automated Growth: Business Automation for Louisiana."

 **Outcome-Focused:**
 6. "3x Your Qualified Leads in 90 Days—or We Work for Free."